Insight, Sep '18

 For a detailed note on different versions of Section 377 prevalent in the former British colonies, see Mapping Queer Margins: A Sampling of the Situation around LGBTQI Rights in Different Corners of the World by Debjyoti Ghosh in A Theological Reader on Human Sexuality and Gender Diversities: Envisioning Inclusivity, National Council of Churches in India, 2017 – Editor.

-About the graphic: This doodle by the author is a throwback to a campaign launched by Varta on the first anniversary of the apex court’s 11.12.13 verdict on Section 377.
+About the main graphic: This doodle by the author is a throwback to a campaign launched by Varta on the first anniversary of the apex court’s 11.12.13 verdict on Section 377.
 Click here to see Doodle Your Protest! published in December 2014 in Varta.
 In the graphic here, a pencil sketch on paper by Debjyoti Ghosh has been modified with Adobe Photoshop filters.